 Wait, you mean that sounds complicated?
 Trust me, it’s really not THAT complicated, as illustrated by the recipe below.
 All you’ve got to do is pick out the best possible ingredients and allow at least a few hours for the cooking process.
 If you want to go all in (and you should), you can make your own beef stock for the recipe.
 Use your favorite recipe – or this one – and allow an extra six or so hours.

 The finished soup.
-It may not be pretty, but it’s one of the best things in the world!
+It’s literally one of the best things in the world!

 This recipe can be made well in advance and even freezes quite well, so make it when you’ve got the time to spare and make more than you think you need.